 The secret is to brine the chicken first, then blot it dry and rub the skin with oil to help make it crispy while it smokes.
 If you don’t have a smoker, you can smoke the wings on your grill by heating one side of the grill and placing the wings on the other side.
 Set wood chips or pellets in foil over the heated side, then close the lid.

-I’ve included hack recipes for three of It's Just Wings most notable sauces: Honey Sriracha, Honey Chipotle, and Truffle Hot Sauce.
+Below you'll find my recipe for It's Just Wings Smoked Wings and three of their most notable sauces: Honey Sriracha, Honey Chipotle, and Truffle Hot Sauce.
 Pick one (or more), toss your wings in it, and dive in.
 Or maybe you just want to go naked?
 These wings also taste great without any sauce at all.

 I've hacked a ton of famous fried chicken wings.
 See if I cloned your favorite here.